LaToya Ruby Frazier

 LaToya Ruby Frazier was born in 1982; she lives and works between New Brunswick (NJ), Braddock (PA), and New York (NY).

-Her work is now included in leading museums and foundation collections such as the Whitney Museum of American Art, New York; Nasher Museum at Duke University, Durham NC; JP Morgan Chase Collection, New York ; Kadist Foundation, Paris; Zabludowicz Collecion, London; MCA, Chicago; MOCP Chicago; and the Brooklyn Museum, New York.
+Her work is now included in leading museum and foundation collections such as the MoMA, new York; Whitney Museum of American Art, New York; Nasher Museum at Duke University, Durham NC; JP Morgan Chase Collection, New York ; Kadist Foundation, Paris; Zabludowicz Collection, London; Carnegie Museums, Pittsburgh; MCA, Chicago; MOCP Chicago; and the Brooklyn Museum, New York; Centre National des Arts Plastiques, Paris.